Coder-RD/SQL-Challenge/README.md

 The goal is to calculate the number of **distinct Lead Managers, Senior Managers, Managers, and Employees** belonging to each company.

-Since multiple tables are connected through `company_code`, the query uses `LEFT JOIN` operations to combine the organizational hierarchy.
+Since multiple tables are connected through `company_code`, `LEFT JOIN` operations are used to combine the organizational hierarchy.

 `COUNT(DISTINCT ...)` is used to avoid counting duplicate records caused by multiple joins.